karlnippoldt/karlnippoldt/_projects/realestate.md

 Our goal was to understand the user journey, their goals when they open the software, and the steps they take to get there.
 {: .lead}

 We started by talking with those at the company who were already familiar with the product's users, such as the product manager.
-We learned that, while the company wants to stay up to date with a more modern design for this product, existing users are resistant to change and a radical redesign would likely cause them to lose customers.
+The product is used by people like real estate agents, bankers, business analysts, and mortgage consultants.
+While the company wants to stay up to date with a more modern design for this product, existing users are resistant to change and a radical redesign would likely cause them to lose customers.
 However, users desire some additional features not present in the current product.
 For example, the current system does not provide the user any way to manage their account.
 If the user forgets their password, they must contact customer service to get it changed.
 This is both frustrating to users and a significant expense for the company.

 We created a 15-question survey to learn about the users and which features they value most.
+{: .lead}

 We worked as a team to compile the questions, consulting with a UX designer at the company to ensure our questions were valuable and concise.
 From the final list of questions, I created the survey on Qualtrics.

 <button type="button" class="btn btn-secondary" data-toggle="modal" data-target="#surveyModal">
 <span class="iconify" data-icon="ic:round-picture-as-pdf"></span> View survey questions
 </button>
 {: .section .text-center}

-Unfortunately, we were not able send the survey directly to users.
-Instead, a link to complete the survey was shown to users when they opened the product.
-We received nine responses to our survey.
-Though we wanted a larger number of responses, we were still able to learn valuable information from those we had.
+While we were not able send the survey directly to users, a link to complete the survey was shown to users when they opened the product.
+We received nine responses to our survey, though ideally we would have had more.

+We were able to learn some valuable information from the survey responses we received.
+{: .lead}

 Users were, for the most part, satisfied with the functionality the product offers, not expressing a significant desire for any one of the features proposed in the survey.
 Users prefer to interact with data outside the product instead of using its built-in visualization features, indicating a possible area of improvement.
 After the survey was completed, I created a document summarizing the data collected and how it would impact our project.